-How is THC-O made?
+How is THC-O Made?

-THC-O is made from THC or THCA – tetrahydrocannabinolic acid – the naturally occurring precursor to THC, which has not yet been activated by heat.
-THCA is combined with sulfuric acid and acetic anhydride before being heated to convert into THC-O.
+Compared to delta 9 or delta 8 THC, THC-O is different as, technically, it is one of the emerging synthetic cannabinoids.
+It is made from traditional THC or THCA – tetrahydrocannabinolic acid – the naturally occurring precursor to THC, which has not yet been activated by heat.
+THCA, or its substitutes, is combined with sulfuric acid and acetic anhydride before being heated to convert into THC-O.

-How is THC made?
+How is THC Made?

 What are the Effects of THC and THC-O?